fBruzja/conplement-ai-workshop/README.md

-# conplement AI Showcase — Context Engineering for Coding Agents
+# conplement AI Showcase: Context Engineering for Coding Agents

 A workshop repository.
 It contains a deliberately tiny incident-tracker API, and — more importantly — a complete, working example of the context that makes an AI coding agent productive on it.